 To prove liability in the slip and fall context, you’ll have to show that you were injured due to the existence of a dangerous condition of property.
 A condition of property is dangerous if it poses an unreasonable risk of harm (when used in a foreseeable manner).
 This is a highly fact-specific issue.

-If you’ve been injured — whether in a slip and fall accident, or some other accident, then you may be entitled to compensation for those injuries.
-It’s not a simple prediction to “estimate” the total damages, as the damages may vary quite a bit depending on the unique circumstances of your case.
+If you have injuries, whether it is from a slip and fall accident, or some other accident, then you may be entitled to injury compensation.
+It’s not a simple prediction to “estimate” the total damages, as they may vary quite a bit, depending on the unique circumstances of your case.
 For this reason, it’s worth consulting with an attorney who can provide a more comprehensive evaluation of the potential value of your claim.

 Under the law, there are a number of different types of losses for which you can be compensated.
 These include: